VigTheCoder/VigTheCoder/README.md

 </br>

 <p align="Justify">
 I am passionate about development, always striving to build scalable and efficient solutions.
 I enjoy creating products that not only meet user needs but also enhance their overall experience.
 Continuous learning and exploring new technologies are essential parts of my journey as I work to improve and innovate.
-My expertise lies in developing secure, high-performance web applications, with a proven track record of delivering innovative e-commerce solutions.
+My expertise lies in developing secure, high-performance web applications, with a proven track record of delivering innovative solutions.
 </p>

 - 🔭 I’m currently working on building robust, scalable platforms and exploring advanced performance optimization techniques.